joshs-code/joshs-code/README.md

 *   🌍  I'm based in Tulsa, OK
 *   ✉️  You can contact me at [joshcodes@tutamail.com](mailto:joshcodes@tutamail.com)
-*   🧠  I'm learning Playwright and Cypress Skills
+*   🧠  Playwright and Cypress Skills